 Sunday, March 22, 2015

-It was a beautiful spring day and my friend was coming to Colorado for a visit.
+It was a beautiful day in Colorado and my friend was coming for a visit.
 We decided to go to Estes Park for the weekend.
-We talked as we drove up the mountain; he asked if this was where “The Shining” was filmed, I thought nothing of it and drove on.
-It was a glorious day - blue sky, beautiful scenery and a perfect way to begin our trip.
+We talked as we drove up the mountain; he asked if that was where the hotel that Stephen King wrote about in "The Shining” was.
+Yes, I answered and drove on, thinking nothing more of it.
+What a glorious day - blue sky, beautiful scenery, a perfect way to begin our trip.

 As we approached the overlook we saw Rocky Mountain National Park rising up in the background, what a spectacular sight.
 We drove toward town and noticed a striking white building on the hill.
 Neither of us knew what it was so we decided to investigate.
 As we drove closer we marveled at the perfectly manicured grounds and then saw the sign “The Stanley Hotel”.
 We agreed that we had to see it but were sure it must be out of our price range.